SummaryRead the full fact sheet

-You will need a pre-operative visit to the dentist, and a post-operative visit may also be required.
-The anaesthetist will also need to assess you prior to the general anaesthetic.
+You will need a pre-operative (before treatment) visit to the dentist, and a post-operative (after treatment) visit may also be required.
+The anaesthetist will also need to assess you before the general anaesthetic.
 You cannot drive yourself home after a general anaesthetic.

 In some instances, having some treatment done in the dental chair in a separate appointment before the general anaesthetic will help prepare the mouth for the treatment that will be provided, to make best use of the general anaesthetic session.